dibyendumajumdar/C/docs/ctour.md

-2. If `r` is a register and `c` is a constant or	the  address of  a  static  or	external  variable,  the expressions `*(r+c)` and `*r` are turned into	a  special  kind  of name  node which expresses the name itself and the off- set.
+2. If `r` is a register and `c` is a constant or	the  address of  a  static  or	external  variable,  the expressions `*(r+c)` and `*r` are turned into	a  special  kind  of name  node which expresses the name itself and the offset.
 This  simplifies  subsequent  processing  because such  constructions  can appear as the the address of a PDP-11 instruction.